An arithmetic algebraic regularity lemma: Preliminaries

 \begin{fact} \begin{enumerate} \item Right f-genericity and left f-genericity coincide, so in particular a partial type $\pi(x)$ is f-generic iff $\pi(x)^{-1}$ is. \item The non-f-generic formulas form a (proper) ideal, so an f-generic partial type can be extended to an f-generic complete type over any parameter set. \item Let $A$ be a small set of parameters over which $G$ is defined.
 Then a partial type is left f-generic iff no left translate of it forks over $A$. \item A complete type is f-generic iff some (all) of its non-forking extensions are. \item Fix a small set of parameters $A$ over which $G$ is defined, and let $B\supseteq A$.
 If $\tp(c/B)$ is f-generic, and $g\in G(\mathfrak{C})$ with $c\ind_B g$, then $gc\ind_A (B,g)$.
 (This follows from points 3 and 4.) \item Fix a small set of parameters $C$ over which $G$ is defined.
 If $\tp(a/C)$ and $\tp(b/C)$ are f-generic, and $a\ind_C b$, then $(a^{-1}b,a,b)$ is a pairwise $C$-independent triple, each element of which is f-generic over $C$.
 (This follows from points 1, 3, and 4.) \item Let $M$ be a small model over which $G$ is definable, and suppose $q\in S_G(M)$ is f-generic.
 If $g\in G^{00}_M$ and $\tp(g/M)$ is f-generic, then there exists some $b\models q$ with $b\ind_M g$ and $gb\models q$.
 (In the notation of \cite{pillay}, this says $g\in S(q)$.) \end{enumerate} \end{fact}

 Now the following is proved in Proposition 2.2 in \cite{pillay_scanlon_wagner}; it is only stated there in the case $\mathfrak{c}=\mathfrak{d}=G^{00}_M$, but the same proof works in general – see for instance \cite{martin-pizarro_pillay}.
-(See also \cite{martin-pizarro_palacin} for a version outside the context of simple theories.)
 Note that, since $G^{00}_M$ is bounded-index and type-definable over $M$, every coset of $G^{00}_M$ is also type-definable over $M$.\footnote{More generally, if $\mathfrak{C}$ is a saturated model of any theory and $E(x,y)$ is a bounded equivalence relation on $\mathfrak{C}^x$ type-definable over some small model $M\prec\mathfrak{C}$, then every coset of $E$ is type-definable over $M$.} Thus in particular every type in $S_G(M)$ is concentrated on some coset of $G^{00}_M$ and every coset of $G^{00}_M$ is concentrated on by some type in $S_G(M)$.

 \begin{fact} Let $p,q,r\in S_G(M)$ be f-generic types of $G$ such that, if $\mathfrak{c},\mathfrak{d}$ are the respective cosets of $G^{00}_M$ on which $p,q$ are concentrated, then $r$ is concentrated on $\mathfrak{c}\mathfrak{d}$.
 Then there are $a\models p$ and $b\models q$ such that $ab\models r$ and such that $(a,b,ab)$ is pairwise $M$-independent. \end{fact}